omonuj/terraform/README.md

 Where `backend.hcl` points at an S3 bucket for state storage and a DynamoDB table for locking.
-The bucket and table must exist before the first `init` —
+The bucket and table must exist before the first `init` — they are bootstrapped by `07-backend-state/backed-state/`.

+---

+## Notes

+- Resources here are chosen to stay inside or near the AWS free tier (`t2.micro`, default VPC), but **running these will incur charges**.
+Always `terraform destroy` when finished.